Respiratory Syncytial Virus (RSV) prevention programs

 Current eligibility

-- patients receiving hemodialysis or peritoneal dialysis
+- patient receiving hemodialysis or peritoneal dialysis

 Access to publicly funded RSV vaccines

-Health care providers should order vaccines from their local public health unit or directly from the Ontario Government Pharmaceutical and Medical Supply Services (OGPMSS), per their usual processes for other vaccines.
+Health-care providers should order vaccines from their local public health unit or directly from the Ontario Government Pharmaceutical and Medical Supply Services (OGPMSS), per their usual processes for other vaccines.

 Private purchase of RSV vaccines